BoR Secured Loans

 Bank of Russia loan auctions are primarily used to manage total banking sector liquidity.
 The Bank of Russia resorts to these operations in case of a structural liquidity deficit to cover medium-term demand for bank reserves, including when credit institutions are short of marketable collateral.

 Credit institutions may draw on Bank of Russia standing lending facilities — intraday loans, overnight loans, lombard loans and loans secured by credit claims — on any business day in accordance with the procedure established per each loan type.

 The Bank of Russia also extends secured loans for other purposes, which are not associated with bank liquidity management and overnight money market interest rates steering or monetary policy as a whole.

-Special refinancing facilities are aimed at maintaining bank lending to certain industries or segments of the economy of which development is hampered by structural factors.
-Currently, the following facilities are effective:
+Special refinancing facilities are aimed at supporting bank lending to certain industries or segments of the economy whose development is hampered by structural factors.
+The Bank of Russia has proposed the following facilities: